Pfizer: Celebrex intellectual property settlement (2012)

-Nigeria Trovafloxacin lawsuit
+Nigeria Trovafloxacin lawsuit settlement (2011)

 In 1996, an outbreak of measles, cholera, and bacterial meningitis occurred in Nigeria.
 Pfizer representatives and personnel from a contract research organization (CRO) traveled to Kano to set up a clinical trial and administer an experimental antibiotic, trovafloxacin, to approximately 200 children.
-Local Kano officials reported that more than fifty children died in the experiment, while many others developed mental and physical deformities.
+Tests in animals showed that Trovan had life-threatening side effects, including joint disease, abnormal cartilage growth, liver damage, and a degenerative bone condition.
+Pfizer's representatives did not alert the parents or patients about the serious risks involved, or tell them about an effective conventional treatment that Doctors without Borders was providing at the same site.
+Local Kano officials reported that more than fifty children died in the experiment, while many others developed mental and physical deformities such as blindness, deafness, paralysis, and brain damage.
 The nature and frequency of both fatalities and other adverse outcomes were similar to those historically found among pediatric patients treated for meningitis in sub-Saharan Africa.
 In 2001, families of the children, as well as the governments of Kano and Nigeria, filed lawsuits regarding the treatment.
 According to Democracy Now!, "[r]esearchers did not obtain signed consent forms, and medical personnel said Pfizer did not tell parents their children were getting the experimental drug."
 The lawsuits also accused Pfizer of using the outbreak to perform unapproved human testing, as well as allegedly under-dosing a control group being treated with traditional antibiotics in order to skew the results of the trial in favor of Trovan.
 Nigerian medical personnel as well as at least one Pfizer physician said the trial was conducted without regulatory approval.